 Get ready for one of the most stunning restaurants with food that is extremely aesthetically pleasing and absolutely scrumptious.
 Your last stop for the night is Talula’s Garden and I highly recommend you go all out.
 Why not?
 You’re leaving tomorrow anyways.
 If you’re a vegetarian, just tell the waitress what kind of flavors you like and let the chef work his magic and trust me, you will be more than pleased with the outcome.

 Even if you have to eat earlier, you want to get this last meal in.
 Your final stop on your 36 hour journey is Sabrina’s in the Italian Market.
 Go ahead and indulge, no one is judging.
 In fact, they’re probably all jealous of you.

-After 36 hours, you got a great taste of Philadelphia and we know you’re craving for more so start planning your return trip!
+After 36 hours in Philadelphia, you got a great taste of the city and we know you’re craving for more so start planning your return trip!
 Comment below with some of your favorite spots in Philly.

 Pin it for later: